petermirithu/Password-Locker/README.md

     Software Developer.<br>
     Telephone N.O: 0790476167
 ## Description
- This is a terminal app generated using python that helps in saving credentials for multiple account so as to be used as a reference centre when one has forgotten their password.
+ This is a terminal program generated using python that helps in saving credentials for multiple accounts so as to be used as a reference centre when one has forgotten their password.

 ## Setup Requirements
 * A laptop or desktop computer.